ehisakhile/devops-challenge/ProjectDoc.md

 curl -sfL https://get.k3s.io | K3S_URL=https://<master-node-ip>:6443 K3S_TOKEN=<Token> sh -
 ```

+## Setting up Autoscaling
+For high availability and to manage fluctuating workloads, I implemented Horizontal Pod Autoscaling (HPA) in the Kubernetes manifest.
+This ensures that the number of running pods adjusts automatically based on CPU usage, helping maintain application performance and optimize resource usage.
+To gather resource usage data such as CPU and memory from the cluster, I used **Metric Server** because it is lightweight and meets the demand of the application.

 ## Observability

-For observability, I set up a Prometheus-Grafana Stack using Helm
+For observability, I set up a Prometheus-Grafana Stack using Helm, I configured alert manager to send notifications to a Slack channel.

 ### Installation steps